-(The 192.168/218.x network is there by default, you can actually use it.
-By using another DHCP server or manually configure a static IP address in that block)
+Note, the 192.168.218.x network is there by default.
+You may use it by either using a DHCP server or manually configuring devices’ static IP address in that block.

 Please see this article, it explains the three modes we support in Firewalla.
 "How does Firewalla Intercept Traffic?"

 The DHCP mode is far more complex than the Simple mode provided default by Firewalla installation process.
 A bit of networking knowledge is required for this.
 In case problems encountered, you should know how to turn DHCP back on again.

 - Enable it during first binding, Firewalla will test your network for simple mode.
 If the test fails, you may turn on DHCP mode.

 - Enable it by tapping on the “Monitor” button and select “DHCP mode”.

 - After the DHCP mode is enabled, you will need to turn off DHCP Server on your router.
 Please make sure you remember the network setting before turning off DHCP server.
 In case anything wrong, you will need to recover it.

 - All devices connect to the router before the change, need to rejoin network to have Firewalla monitoring to start on the device.